 Domestic students must submit the following information to the Office of Admissions.

-- Application form and nonrefundable fee.
-Students should apply at www.pdx.edu/admissions/apply.
-To assure consideration for admission, the application should be submitted by the priority filing dates listed and must be accompanied by a nonrefundable $50 application fee (fees subject to change without notice).
-The application and the nonrefundable $50 application fee are valid for one calendar year.
+1. Application form and nonrefundable fee.
+Students should apply at www.pdx.edu/admissions/.
+To ensure consideration for admission, students should submit their application by the established deadline for their intended start term and submit the nonrefundable $50 application fee (fees subject to change without notice) when applicable.
+The application and nonrefundable $50 fee are valid for one calendar year.

-- Admission validation.
-To validate admission, the student must register for classes during the initial term of admission.
-If the student does not register for this term, the application can be updated to one of the next three consecutive terms without repaying the fee.
-After this time period the student must submit a new application along with another $50 fee.
+2. Admission validation.
+To validate admission, the student must register for classes during their intended term of admission as demonstrated in their application.
+If the student does not register for this term, the application may be updated to one of the next three consecutive terms without repaying the application fee.
+After this time period the student must submit a new application along with another $50 application fee.

-- Official transcripts.
+3. Official transcripts.
 Transcripts must be submitted directly from each high school or college attended.
-Transfer students who have earned fewer than 30 quarter credits of college transfer coursework are also required to submit official high school transcripts.
+Transfer students who have earned fewer than 30 quarter credits of transferable college coursework are also required to submit official high school transcripts.
 To be considered “official,” transcripts must be received by PSU in the sealed original envelope or through approved electronic means from the issuing school.
-Since all official transcripts submitted become the property of PSU and cannot be copied or returned to the student, students are encouraged to obtain unofficial copies of their transcripts from prior institutions for advising or personal purposes.
+Since all official transcripts submitted become the property of PSU and cannot be copied, returned to the student, or shared with other institutions, students are encouraged to obtain unofficial copies of their transcripts from prior institutions for advising or personal purposes.

 Admission Requirements—Entering Freshmen